Don’t follow the leader, choose your own path

 Gain insight into your impact across the value chain with LCA

-To steer away from general discussions and approaches to sustainability, I believe it is vital to know where your company creates the biggest impacts.
+To steer away from general discussions and approaches to sustainability, I believe it is vital to know where your company creates the biggest impact.
 This is normally not at the corporate level, but through the products and services you offer.
 Accurately determining your impacts requires an objective, analytical approach.
 An LCA can help with this as it provides insights into where impacts occur throughout the life cycle of your products.
 These insights can lead you in unexpected and profitable directions, as this example shows.
 Traditionally, insights gained have been limited to environmental indicators, but there are initiatives to extend them to include social indicators as well.

 Identify hotspots for impact improvement and collaboration